encode42/MatrixChecks/README.md

 The main checks file.
 Includes the standard checks and everything advertised.
 Conditional commands, optimized checks, increased speed, etc.

-#### error.checks.yml
-Same as `checks.yml` but with different kick messages.
-The messages are from classic Minecraft server disconnect messages such as "`java.net.SocketException: Connection reset`" and "`java.net.ConnectException: Connection timed out: no further information:`."

-#### /cloud/\*.checks.yml
+#### /cloud/checks.yml
 Same as `checks.yml` but minified.
 It is a lot smaller in file size, but it is nearly impossible to read.
 Because of its small file size though, it can be automatically updated fast on server startup.
 This is optimized for cloud usage in `config.yml`.
 For instructions, read [Cloud Usage](https://github.com/Encode42/MatrixChecks#cloud-usage).

+#### /optional/error.language.yml
+Same as `language.yml` but with different kick messages.
+The messages are from Minecraft's server disconnect messages such as "`java.net.SocketException: Connection reset`" and "`java.net.ConnectException: Connection timed out: no further information:`", as well as a few made-up ones to throw people off.

 ### 2. Suggested changes
 1. `nofall.damage: true` -> `nofall.damage: false` (For servers with fall-damage disabled)